netsys-lab/scion-rains/docs/SCIONLAB.md

 - `bwtester.ku.korea.scionlab`

 They are all reachable under port 30100.
 You will need to specify the parameters for each bandwidth experiment.
-For demonstration purposes, the following might suffice:
+For demonstration purposes, something like the following might suffice:

 ```
 scion-bwtestclient -s bwtester.frankfurt.aws.scionlab:30100 -cs 1,1000,125,1Mbps -sc 1,1000,125,1Mbps